Indonesia's Legal System

 Decree

-On the other hand, a decree is defined as a one-sided public legal action carried out by state administrative bodies.
-What distinguishes decree from regulation is its nature of specificity and particularity.
+On the contrary, a decree is defined as a one-sided public legal action carried out by state administrative bodies.
+The greatest feature that distinguishes a decree from regulation is its nature of specificity and particularity.
 In issuing a decree, the administrative body addresses a particular individual with a particular matter.
-Based on Article 1 (3) Law No. 5/1986, an administrative decree is a written decision issued by an administrative body or an administrative official, consisting of administrative law based upon the prevailing laws and regulations, that is of concrete, individual, and final nature, and effected a legal consequence upon an individual or a private entity.
+Based on Article 1 (3) Law No. 5/1986, an administrative decree is a written decision issued by an administrative body or an administrative official, consisting of administrative law based upon the prevailing laws and regulations.
+These decrees are of concrete, individual, and final nature, and impose a legal consequence upon an individual or a private entity.

-According to the said definition, the identifiable characteristics of a decree are as follows: (i) unilateral declaration of will; (ii) issued by government organs; (iii) based on public legal authority; (iv) intended for a specific issue or a concrete and individual matter; and (v) causing legal consequences in the field of administrative law.
-Here are some decrees examples: birth certificate, marriage certificate, land ownership certificate, and etc.
+According to the aforementioned definition, the identifiable characteristics of a decree are as follows: (i) the unilateral declaration of will; (ii) issued by government organs; (iii) based on public legal authority; (iv) intended for a specific issue or a concrete and individual matter; and (v) cause legal consequences in the field of administrative law.
+The following are some examples of decrees: birth certificate, marriage certificate, land ownership certificate, and so forth.

 Attribution, Delegation, and Mandate